Please view these information tabs to learn about our Mechanical Clock Chimeblock and Rods

 Back Strike Style CChime block style C is for floor clock models (and some wall clocks) with two rows of hammers on the back of the clock movement.

-Chime sound in Clock Chime Block StylesNo matter which Clock Chime Block Style you have, there has to be some adjustments made.
+Chime sound in Clock Chime Block StylesNo matter which Clock Chime Block Style needed, there has to be some adjustments made.
 If the clock chime does not have a clear, crisp tone, do not panic.
 It could just be a matter of adjusting the hammers on the rods.
 The hammer heads are on wires which are meant to be bent.
-You do this with your fingers, while the hammer head is down.
+Do this with fingers, while the hammer head is down.
 Just bend the wire that the hammer head is on, one at a time.
 Keep the hammer head about 1/8” from the rod when it’s at rest.
 In other words, in the up position.
 Bend one at a time.
 Then, lift and drop it to see if there is a nice crisp tone.
-Subsequently, do this right down the line with each hammer on whatever chime block style you have.
+Subsequently, do this right down the line with each hammer on whatever chime block style.
 Make sure each one has a nice tone.
 In the long run, the chime will sound perfect.

 Why Chime Hammer Positioning is required